Netcentric/aem-replication-metadata-validator/README.md

 # Fix Violations

 When the validator detects issues those can be fixed by manually adding a `cq:lastReplicated` and `cq:lastReplicationAction` property to the according node in the underlying [DocView XML file][docview-xml] (potentially with an agent-specific suffix like `_preview`).
 The `cq:lastReplicated` property must contain a date value which is newer than the date given in either the `cq:lastModified` or `jcr:lastModified` property.
 If no modification date is set any `cq:lastReplicated` value will suffice.
-The `cq:lastReplicationAction` property must have value `Activate`.
+The `cq:lastReplicationAction` property must be set to value `Activate`.

 For example, adding